trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-protocol-and-shell/index.md

 - The Validator: the component responsible for checking that blocks coming from the network or a baker are valid, w.r.t. the rules defined by the economic protocol.
 - The Prevalidator: responsible for determining which operations to propagate for this chain over the peer-to-peer network.
 - The Storage Layer: responsible for aggregating blocks (along with their respective ledger state) and operations within blocks (along with their associated metadata).
-- Synchronization heuristic: Process to bootstrap a node when first joining the network, and knowing when it's synced with the network.
+- Synchronization Heuristic: Process to bootstrap a node when first joining the network, and knowing when it's synced with the network.
 - The peer-to-peer layer: this part is in charge of establishing and maintaining network connections with other nodes (via a gossip protocol).
 - Protocol Environment: a restricted API that may be used by the Octez code to interact with the protocol, and vice versa.